 Buxa Tiger Reserve

 The Phipsu Wildlife Sanctuary of Bhutan is contiguous to North of BTR.
-Manas Tiger Reserve lies on east of BTR.
-BTR, thus, serves as international corridor for elephant migration between India and Bhutan.
+Manas Tiger Reserve lies on east.
+Thus, Buxa Tiger Reserve serves as international corridor for elephant migration between India and Bhutan.
 The reserve encompasses as many as eight forest types.

 Buxa is rich with bio-diversity and has a great collection of rare orchids and medicinal plants.
 Because of inaccessible terrain some parts of Buxa hills in the Sinchula range are still unexplored.
 The veritable flora and fauna of these wet forests attracts tourists and nature lovers every year.
 The Generic diversity of mammals is second highest among all the tiger reserves of India.
 Astonishing bio-diversity of animals comprise of a reach avifauna of more than 230 identified species, 67 mammals and 36 species of reptiles.